AstrobioMike/AstrobioMike.github.io/amplicon/dada2_workflow_ex.md

 ## Assigning taxonomy
 To assign taxonomy, we are going to use the [DECIPHER package](https://bioconductor.org/packages/release/bioc/html/DECIPHER.html){:target="_blank"}.
 There are some DECIPHER-formatted databases available [here](http://www2.decipher.codes/Classification/TrainingSets/){:target="_blank"}, which is where the [SILVA](https://www.arb-silva.de/){:target="_blank"} v138 comes from that we will use below.

-Here we are downloading and loading that reference object **(if working in the binder environment, skip this and run the following codeblock)**:
+Here we are downloading and loading that reference object **(if working in the binder environment we saw at the top of this page, skip this and run the following codeblock)**:

 ```R
 ## downloading DECIPHER-formatted SILVA v138 reference